-The Board appoints a Remuneration Committee (RemCo), which is made up of four independent, non-executive directors to make sure there's independent judgement on remuneration matters.
+The Boards delegate authority to the Group Remuneration Committee (RemCo), which is made up of four independent, non-executive directors to make sure there's independent judgement on remuneration matters.
 RemCo's Terms of Reference set out the committee's duties, which we review annually.